 The Freedom of Information (Scotland) Act 2002 gives a general right of access to all types of recorded information held by Scottish public authorities except where an exemption legitimately applies.
 Section 23 of the Act requires Scottish public authorities, of which the University of Edinburgh is one, to adopt, maintain, publish and review from time to time a publication scheme.
 The scheme must set out the sorts of information (or "information classes") that the University intends to publish as a matter of routine, how the information will be made available, and any charges that will be made for the information.

 The University of Edinburgh is committed to openness and transparency.
 The University Court and the University's senior management fully support the aims and objectives of freedom of information and are committed to implementing the legislation.
-The publication scheme is intended to assist staff, students, prospective students and members of the general public to help them find themselves, as far as possible, the information that they are interested in.
+The publication scheme is intended to assist staff, students, prospective students and members of the public to help them find, as far as possible, the information that they are interested in.
 The University hopes that the publication scheme will become one of the principal methods of accessing information about the University.